iamalsaher/TraefikDemo/README.md

 # TraefikDemo
-A POC to run Traefik for dyniamic registration of services
+A POC to run Traefik for dyinamic registration of services